 Spirit of Tewaaraton

-The Spirit of Tewaaraton is awarded to an individual who embodies the values of the Tewaaraton Award.
+The Spirit of Tewaaraton is awarded to an individual who embodies the timeless values of courage and teamwork, and has made significant contributions to the sport of lacrosse.

 “The Spirit and Legends Awards are vital parts of our program: honoring the history and heritage of lacrosse is central to the mission of the Tewaaraton Foundation,” said Andy Phillips, President of the Tewaaraton Foundation.